18 December 2014

 - The NHS conducts high-quality research and adopts new treatment.

-- We are working with NHS staff, patients, research funders, universities, medical schools and parliamentarians to deliver our vision to embed research throughout the NHS.
+- We are working with the NHS and its staff, patients, research funders, universities, medical schools and parliamentarians to deliver our vision to embed research throughout the NHS.

 Quality and standards